 Candidate Handbook and Nominations Pack

-On this page you will find all the information you need to know if you're planning on running in the Election.
+On this page you will find all the information you need to know if you plan on running in SOAS Students' Union Elections.

 Nominations Form